hth313/ladybug/doc/reference.rst

 ASR _
 -----

-Aritmetic right shift.
+Arithmetic right shift.
 This duplicates the sign bit as the number is shifted right.
 The most recent shifted out bit is placed in the carry.